estuary/flow/site/docs/concepts/derivations.md

 **Performance.**
-_Update_ and _publish_ are designed to be parallelized and pipelined over many source documents simultaneously, while still giving the appearance and correctness of lambdas which are invoked in strict serial order.
+_Update_ and _publish_ are designed to be parallelized and pipelined over many source documents simultaneously, while still giving the appearance and correctness of lambdas are invoked in strict serial order.
 Notice that (1) above doesn't depend on actually knowing the register value, which doesn't happen until (4).